The Public Value Award

 Start-ups make society

-The Public Value Award for Start-ups is given to young companies who are concerned with the common good.
-Our aim is to so encourage young entrepreneurs to actively engage in shaping social values and to grow their individual public value profiles.
+The Public Value Award for Start-ups honors start-ups that contribute to the common good.
+We want to encourage young entrepreneurs to actively shape social values and further develop their individual public value profile.

-The assessment for the award uses the academically-rooted Public Value Scorecard which rates the start-ups in five equally weighted categories – task fulfillment, quality of life, social cohesion, morality, and profitability.
-The start-ups' contribution to the common good is a combination of these five dimensions.
+We use the scientific methodology of the Public Value Scorecard for evaluation.
+It considers five dimensions on an equal footing – task fulfillment, quality of life, social cohesion, morale and economic efficiency.
+The contribution to the common good results from the interaction of all dimensions.

-Our participants see themselves as social entrepreneurs, sustainable entrepreneurs, or simply as entrepreneurs taking on social challenges.
-They focus on aspects like social impact, sustainability goals and thus by various aspects of the common good (Public Value).
+Our participants see themselves as social entrepreneurs, sustainable entrepreneurs or simply as entrepreneurs who tackle social challenges.
+They are guided, among other things, by social impact and sustainability goals and thus by various aspects of the common good (Public Value).

-By applying for the award, you'll find out more about the social impact of your business model and you'll give your purpose a more clearly defined profile - for investors, customers, staff, and for yourself.
+With your application, you can learn more about the social impact of your business model and make your own purpose more visible – to investors, customers, employees and yourself.

-It doesn't matter what industry you're in, how large your company is or what legal form it has.
-The award is all about the contribution to the common good - the PUBLIC VALUE of your start-up.
+The industry, size or legal form is not decisive, it is about creating value for the common good – the PUBLIC VALUE of your start-up.

 PUBLIC VALUE SCORECARD